miguelgrinberg/greenletio/docs/quickstart.rst

    asyncio.run(async_function())

-Functions wrapped with ``async_`` run inside a greenlet and have the ability to await for asynchronous functions without blocking the asnycio loop.
+Functions wrapped with ``async_`` run inside a greenlet and have the ability to await for asynchronous functions without blocking the asyncio loop.

 Awaiting in regular functions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~